danvanhorn/got-app/README.md

 $ npm run server
 ```

-In a separate terminal run the following command.It enables webpack watch to recompile to client side app into the `dist/`
+In a separate terminal run the following command.
+It enables webpack watch to recompile to client side app into the `dist/`
 folder.
 When it recompiles, the server will automatically start if you had previously run `npm run server`

 ```